 We’d give it a go, we’d start and be ready to turn back if it was too much for them.
 The youngest child ever to trek to Everest Base Camp was six.
 EBC is only slightly higher but I believe it is a more strenuous trek with more altitude issues.
 I would certainly attempt the Annapurna Circuit with my children, but not be disappointed if we failed.

-Update: In 2016, February, we returned to Nepal and took the kids, then aged 9 and 11, half way up Everest.
-See the following posts:
+Update: In February, we returned to Nepal and took the kids, then aged 9 and 11, halfway up Everest.
+Later again, in October, with children aged 14 and 12 we took them to Everest Base Camp.
+I wouldn’t take kids as young as 6 to extreme altitudes.

 Did we use porters and guides?

-No. But when we took the kids, we had a Sherpa guide to help keep them safe.
-It was worth paying for but for adults it’s not necessary.
+No. But when we took the kids to Everest the first time we had a Sherpa guide to help keep them safe.
+It was worth paying for but for adults we don’t think it’s necessary.
+For Base Camp, again, we went solo.

 Were there other trekkers about?